-- Preview Email Newsletter

 WASHINGTON, July 11 -- Baker Donelson on behalf of Amplify Cell Technologies LLC has urged the U.S. Department of Commerce Bureau of Industry and Security to adopt a measured approach to trade restrictions on imported critical minerals and their derivative products.
 The company, investing billions to establish battery cell manufacturing in the U.S., cautions that aggressive tariffs could jeopardize thousands of American manufacturing jobs.

-Amplify, which is constructing a 21-gigawatt hour facto more ST
+Amplify, which is constructing a 21-gigawatt hour factory in Marshall County, Mississippi, aims to locali more ST

 Arizona Farm Bureau Federation Addresses Key Challenges on ESA Section 10(a) In Public Comment Letter to USFWS (10)